nocrusts/apricotaudio/README.md

 What is apricot?
 ----------------

-Apricot is a python audio player without any frills.
-It is designed to easily play most audio files and do nothing else.
-The GUI has been modelled after similar "simple" applications, such as mpv, and is designed to be accessible and quick.
+Apricot is an audio player written in Python designed to easily play most audio files.
+The GUI has been modelled after similar "simple" applications, such as mpv, and is designed to be accessible, intuitive, and quick.

 Dependencies
 ------------

-Requires pydub, python3-gi, and simpleaudio.
+Apricot depends on pydub and simpleaudio, which are both included in requirements.txt.
+Additionally, Apricot requires python3-gi or an equivalent package.

 Current Issues
 ------